Guidelines for Sustainable Home Remodeling in Los Angeles

 While fiberglass is still the main type of home insulation used in remodels, it’s not the only product out there.
-Every so often, he will use denim insulation, mainly because it is excellent for soundproofing.
+Every so often, he will use denim insulation, mainly because it is eco-friendly and excellent for soundproofing.

 Home heating and cooling systems